 Kite Girls, are you looking for a new kite board?

 BIG BLUE Boards is the first kiteboard brand for women only.
-By creating women only kite gear they empower kite women around the world as well women in 3rd countries.
-With every board you buy with them you are providing a half year of scholarship for a girl in Tanzania.
+By creating women only kite gear they empower kite women around the world.

 This guest post is written by BIG BLUE Boards, the first kiteboard brand for women only.
 They empower women in kiteboarding by offering an open community and high quality equipment to support their progress.